Smart Connection for InCopy contains many features and options. However, not all of them are used on a daily basis.

 Step 2.
 Do one of the following:

-- Right-click anywhere on an empty area in the Search pane
+- Right-click anywhere on an empty area in the Search pane.

-- From the Smart Connection panel menu, choose Filter
+- From the Smart Connection panel menu, choose Filter.

 Figure: Accessing the Filter by clicking the panel menu button (A).

-The Filter appears, containing the following options:
+The Filter appears, containing the file types that can be filtered on.

 Step 3.
 Do one of the following: